nicodoggie/bastion-falls/site/content/locations/senera/_index.md

 conventional maritime routes.

 The decline of Ritma from the 3rd century (~200s) onward reshaped this relationship.
-While other imperial regions struggled with the loss of magically-enhanced logistics and communication, Senera's established maritime infrastructure allowed it to maintain relatively stable governance.
+While other imperial regions struggled with the gradual decay of magically-enhanced logistics and communication, Senera's established maritime infrastructure allowed it to maintain relatively stable governance.

-When [Kalassus](@/locations/kalassus.md) fell in 466, Senera was uniquely positioned to transition smoothly into independence, only formally declaring itself a kingdom after the fall of the
+When [Kalassus](@/locations/kalassus.md) fell in 466 AI, Senera was uniquely positioned to transition smoothly into independence, only formally declaring itself a kingdom after the fall of the
 [Potol region](@/locations/tanduaria.md#kalassarian-potol) to the